damian-git-99/contacts_crud/README.md

 - Create, edit and delete contacts
 - View contacts in a table
+- Export contacts to a text file (name, phone format)
 - Storage of contact data (name and phone number)

 ## Requirements